ylyra/coopers/web/README.md

 npm install
 ```

-## Backend
+## :key: Backend

-After installing all the front-end dependencies, will need to configure the back-end dependencies, if you did that before installing the front-end, you can skip this part.
+After installing all the frontend dependencies, will need to configure the [backend](https://github.com/ylyra/coopers/tree/main/api#memo-getting-started) dependencies, if you did that before installing the frontend, you can skip this part.

-## Starting
+## :hammer: Starting

 To run the frontend project, inside the web folder in your prompt run